 It's more than just KEGELS!

 In pelvic floor physical therapy (aka pelvic health physical therapy or previously known as women's health) we focus on conditions effecting bowel, bladder and sexual function.
 Physical therapists are experts in treating muscular issues throughout the body.
 Pelvic health physical therapists have advanced training to assess the pelvic floor muscles, nerves, and organs in the pelvis.
 We aim to restore healthy function through manual therapy techniques, exercise and muscle re-education.
 Our approach is gentle, and we will listen to your needs throughout the treatment session.
 You will also receive a home exercise program to continue to make progress at home.

 The pelvic floor is a "hammock" of muscles that run from your pubic bone to your tail bone.
 These muscles help control bowel, bladder or sexual function.
 These muscles are under your conscious control meaning you can contract and relax these muscles.
 The muscles can be overactive or under active.
 You can do specific exercises to help these muscles function better - yes sometimes that means Kegels but not always!

 Your pelvic floor physical therapy visit will take place one on one in a private treatment room.
 It will be about 1 hr long.
 We will begin by listening to your concerns, what brought you in to see us and learn more about your health history.
 Once we have a good understanding of your goals, we will do an initial assessment.
-This includes looking at your posture, pelvic alignment, strength and mobility and with your permission may include an internal examination of the pelvic floor muscles .
+This includes looking at your posture, pelvic alignment, strength and mobility and with your permission may include an internal examination of the pelvic floor muscles.
 The purpose of the internal examination is to assess the muscle strength, tone and function of your pelvic floor muscles.
 We will only perform the internal examination with your informed consent and all assessment and treatment can be modified based on your comfort level.